-Entrepreneur or not, it is an advantage to understand where tomorrow is going.
-This course seeks to introduce the students to the concept trends, trendspotting and future thinking.
+Entrepreneur or not, it is an advantage to understand where tomorrow is headed and how we can impact the future.
+This course seeks to introduce the students to the concept trends, trendspotting and future thinking, building a critical perspective of what we can do “now” to impact “tomorrows”.
+By understanding how different trends build interdependencies in a bigger system, student’s will be prompted to shift perspective from hindsight to foresight.

 Intended learning outcomes

-After this course the student should perceive trendspotting as a clear, understandable and approachable tool in new business creation and development and be able to:
+After this course the student should perceive trendspotting and future thinking as a clear, understandable and approachable tool in new business creation and personal practice.
+They will be able to:

 - Explain the concepts of trends, trendspotting and future thinking